top of page

 1. The right keywords are game changers - We learned that in the world of marketing technology, certain keywords instantly resonate with people.

-2. Proof drives conversion - People love to see the impacts they have created for others before putting their trust in a new company.
+2. Proof drives conversion - People want to see the impact you have brought for others before putting their trust in you.

-3. Problem diagnosis and custom solution - Many companies are stuck at points they don’t fully recognise.
+3. Problem diagnosis and custom solution - Many companies are stuck at problems they don’t fully recognise.

-Our strategy throughout the website was to incorporate these three principles through content and design.
+Our strategy throughout the website was to incorporate these insights through content and design.

 ConSoul Solutions - breakdown1.png